Léon Nicole: Political career

 Nicole joined the Swiss Socialist Party in 1909 and was active as a trade unionist.
 He was one of the leaders of the 1918 general strike in Geneva, was imprisoned and subsequently acquitted by a military court in 1919.

 In 1919 he was elected to the National Council as a representative of the Socialist Party.
 He was also elected to the Grand Council of Geneva in 1919.

-In 1933, he was the first Socialist to be elected leader of a canton of Switzerland, when on 3 December he was voted into the Présidence (Presidency) of the Geneva Council of State, the executive body of the Republic and Canton of Geneva.
+His role in the denunciation of the banking scandals of 1931 and in the November 9, 1932 shooting during which the Swiss army, called by the right-wing Geneva government, killed 13 people ensured him great popularity.
+Following his conviction at the trial in 1933, he was the first Socialist to be elected leader of a canton of Switzerland, when on 3 December he was voted into the Présidence (Presidency) of the Geneva Council of State, the executive body of the Republic and Canton of Geneva.

+In 1939, Nicole took a supportive stance towards the Molotov-Ribbentrop Pact and was therefore expelled from the SP, along with the majority of the Geneva and Vaud cantonal parties, which sided with him.
+The Swiss Socialist Federation (FSS), founded by Nicole's supporters and led by him, was banned by the Federal Council in 1941.
+During the Second World War, Nicole was a correspondent for the Soviet news agency TASS in Switzerland and worked clandestinely, which led to him and his son Pierre being sentenced to three-weeks prison in 1943.
+In particular, he recruited informants for Sándor Radó 's agent network.
+In 1944 he was elected president of the newly founded Labour Party (PdA) and entrusted with the management of the newspaper La Voix ouvrière.
+In 1947 he was re-elected to the National Council.
+In 1952, Nicole, who was loyal to Stalin, was expelled from the PdA due to differences of opinion.
+In 1954 he founded the Progressive Party, which entered the Grand Council of Geneva for a single time in 1955.

+Nicole who had mostly withdrawn from politics for almost a decade due to illness died in 1965 and was buried at Cimetière des Rois in Geneva.